mikkelson/visualsoft-php-soap-api/README.md

 The purpose of this library is to aid communication with Visualsoft's SOAP API.

-This library currently only supports version 2 of the Visualsoft WSDL.
+This library currently supports version 2 of the Visualsoft WSDL.

 ## Installation